Docs

 Severity + Validation

-Both diff and diff-all exit 1 when on your OpenAPI is invalid OR if it fails any of the checks.
+diff exits 1 when on your OpenAPI is invalid OR if it fails any of the checks.
 You can lose the OpenAPI validation (not recommended) if you want to try Optic and your current specification is invalid.
 You can also change the severity to info

 • --validation (optional) - specify the level of validation on HEAD specs (choices: "strict", "loose", default: "strict")